muodov/kociemba/README.md

 So, for example, a definition of a solved cube would be `UUUUUUUUURRRRRRRRRFFFFFFFFFDDDDDDDDDLLLLLLLLLBBBBBBBBB`

+Solution string consists of space-separated parts, each of them represents a single move:
+* A single letter by itself means to turn that face clockwise 90 degrees.
+* A letter followed by an apostrophe means to turn that face counterclockwise 90 degrees.
+* A letter with the number 2 after it means to turn that face 180 degrees.

+e.g. **R U R’ U R U2 R’ U**

 ## Standalone tool
 When installing with pip, `kociemba` will also register a command line tool with the same name.
 So you can also use it like this: